SQL Server Table Partitioning: Resources

 There is a mountain of information out there on partitioning.

 Although there were significant performance improvements introduced in SQL Server 2008, it is still worthwhile to read some of the documentation from SQL Server 2005 first to understand the basic principles.
-Afterward, check out posts on changes made in 2008 to understand the fine print.
+Your SQL Server version is important: read through the KB section to see what’s been fixed!

 This is not an exhaustive list and it is not ranked.
 I put comprehensive and introductory material first, then try to organize the details farther down.
 I periodically update this list with the latest interesting blog posts I find.
 Let me know if this is helpful!